 New York law holds the driver in the rear position liable for causing the accident in most situations.
 This is because he or she did not leave an adequate stopping distance to avoid a crash in the first place.
 According to the safe stopping distance rule, the car in back must allow enough space between his or her vehicle and the vehicle in front to stop safely without striking the other car.
-This applies in emergency situations and inclement weather as well.
+This applies to emergency situations and inclement weather as well.

 One exception to the rule of automatically assigning blame to the rear driver is when the lead driver cuts in front of him or her so closely that the rear driver can’t stop in time to avoid a collision.
 The lead driver could also strike the vehicle of the driver in the rear position by accidentally shifting the vehicle into reverse.
 After a vehicle crash, a rear-end accident attorney will work with accident investigators to study the damage on each vehicle after a rear-end collision to gauge how the accident occurred and who is at fault in a car accident rear-ending.

 Scenario: Fault in a Car Accident When Backing Up (Parking Lot Scenario)

 The good news about accidents that occur in a parking lot, driveway, or other scenarios where a driver is backing up and strikes another car is that often times these types of accidents occur at very low speeds which may be less likely to cause serious injury.
 However, even in circumstances with no apparent vehicle damage, occupants can still suffer permanent and debilitating injuries – such as a recent $500K Rear-End Accident Settlement involving a vehicle with no damage.

 Unfortunately, determining who is at fault in a car accident when backing up isn’t always so straightforward.
 That is because a car can be traveling in any direction, making it difficult to determine who had the legal right of way.